binarybrat/r-botreborn/README.md

 * Allows/Disallow NSFW content in certain channels

-**NOTE: Currently there are no permissions with this bot (like allowing/disallowing discord users to use certain functions).
-This will be added in the future.**
+**NOTE: Currently there are no permissions with this bot (like allowing/disallowing discord users to use certain functions).**
 #### Screenshot Example

 ![Post + Comments](screenshots/example.png "Post + Comments Example")